-- Rule 104 Interest rate.
-Except in special cases regulated by special orders of Government, interest at such rates as may be specified from time to time shall be charged in the accounts of all Commercial Departments or units for which separate capital and revenue accounts are maintained within the Government accounts. - Rule 105 (1) Charging of interest on capital outlay met out of specific loans raised by Government.
+Interest rate.
+Except in special cases special regulated by orders Government, interest at such rates as may be specified from time to time shall be charged in the accounts of all Commercial Departments or units for which separate capital and revenue accounts maintained the within Government accounts.

+(1) Charging of interest on capital outlay met out of specific loans raised by Government.
 For capital outlay met out of specific loans raised by Government, the interest shall be charged at such rate as may be prescribed by Government, having regard to the rate of interest actually paid on such loans and the incidental charges incurred in raising and managing them.